GrzegorzCzm/chart-app/README.md

-Backend cane be taken from https://github.com/GrzegorzCzm/chart-app-backend
+Backend can be taken from https://github.com/GrzegorzCzm/chart-app-backend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).